-Continuous Improvement: The plan is to complete the project design phase and acquire funding for construction.
+Continuous Improvement: The plan is to complete the project design phase.
+Funding for construction has recently been acquired.

 85th St. and Holmes Rd.
 Stream Daylight and Flood Risk Study.
-The purposes of this project are to lower flood profiles at the intersection of 85th St. and Holmes Rd. and adjacent commercial and residential structures, as well as to reduce the risk of life safety due to flooding at the intersection.
+The purposes of this project are to lower flood profiles of Boone Creek at the intersection of 85th St. and Holmes Rd. and adjacent commercial and residential structures, as well as to reduce the risk of life safety due to flooding at the intersection.

 The scope is to examine potential alternatives for expanding the daylighting of SW Boone Creek near 85th Street & Holmes Road.
 Alternatives for addressing the flood risk and infrastructure problems will be formulated and compared to include rough order magnitude construction and maintenance costs.
-During the reporting period, the assessment of the existing conditions was completed.
-An initial array of alternatives was formulated.
+During the reporting period, the assessment of alternatives began, and the initial array of alternatives was reduced to include only the ones determined to be most effective.